law-amending-pleadings-under TRCP | amendements prior to trial, summary judgment hearing | 7-day rule |

 1. There are exceptions to the general rule that are not applicable to this case.
 For example, if the amended

-judgment conclusively negates a common element of both the newly and previously pleaded claims, or the original
+summary judgment conclusively negates a common element of both the newly and previously pleaded claims,

-motion is broad enough to encompass the newly asserted claims, an amended or supplemental motion for
+or the original motion is broad enough to encompass the newly asserted claims, an amended or supplemental

 CAUSES OF ACTION ELEMENTS | HOUSTON CASE LAW | TEXAS COURT OF APPEALS OPINIONS